 Chair of Quality of Education 1 Committee

 Tom was co-opted to the Governing Body in February 2016.

 Tom and his family live locally in the Raynes Park area.

 Tom works in London for KPMG where he has been for the past five years.

 Stella Croissant - Co-opted Governor

-Stella was elected as parent governor in 2002 when her two sons were students at Rutlish.
+Stella was elected as parent governor in 2002 when her two children were students at Rutlish.
 After completing her 4 year term in that capacity she was co-opted on to the Governing Body.
-Stella is a member of the Curriculum, Personnel and Finance Committees.
-She was previously a member of RR6 – the joint 6th form committee with Ricards Lodge High School where her daughter attended.
+She is also a member of the RR6 Committee – the joint 6th form committee with Ricards Lodge High School where her child attended.